-Lake District in North West England is commonly referred to as Lakeland or The lakes.
+Lake District in North West England is commonly referred to as Lakeland or The Lakes.
 This mountainous region has become one of the most famous holiday destinations in England.
-The region is not just popular for its lakes, mountains and forests but due to its rich history of association with great Lake Poets like William Wordsworth who pioneered poetry and writings in the 19th Century.
-Historically, Lake District is shared by three counties which are Lancashire, Westmorland and Cumberland but now lies in the modern Cumbria country.
+The region is not just popular for its lakes, mountains, and forests but due to its rich history of association with great Lake Poets like William Wordsworth who pioneered poetry and writings in the 19th Century.
+Historically, Lake District is shared by three counties which are Lancashire, Westmorland, and Cumberland but now lies in the modern Cumbria country.
 The Lake District National Park now includes Scafell Pike which is England’s highest mountain.
 In addition, Lake District is also home to the longest and deepest lakes in England, Windermere and Wastwater respectively.

 Lake District was designated as a national park as a way of protecting the landscape through restriction of unwelcome changes through industry and commerce.
-However, a bigger part of land in this national park is under private ownership with the main owners being United Utilities and National Trust.
+However, a bigger part of the land in this national park is under private ownership with the main owners being United Utilities and National Trust.
 Just like other England national parks, there are no entry restrictions and visitors can move freely within the national park along the public routes.
 Visitors must however use the public footpaths while accessing cultivated land in the park.

-Scafell Pike is the highest point in Lake District and it is characterized by lots of traffic.
+Scafell Pike is the highest point in the Lake District and it is characterized by lots of traffic.
 Some visitors opt to climb the smaller fells as they are more rewarding and even offer better views.
-Some of the popular choices are Helvellyn and Great Gable while others hills are little known such as Bowfell, Fairfield and Grisedale Pike.
+Some of the popular choices are Helvellyn and Great Gable while other hills are little known such as Bowfell, Fairfield, and Grisedale Pike.
 The fells and lakes combine to form inspiring and dramatic scenery.
 Naturally formed by glacial erosion, human intervention through farming has modified the area significantly.